The 4 Pillars of Success

 Or, are you holding back?

 If any of these pillars are out of balance, you can’t achieve at the level you desire.
-Even the success you’ve built will seem to crumble rather quickly.
+Even the success you’ve built will seem to fade rather quickly.

 But now that you know what the pillars are, you can identify where you need to reinforce and fortify.

 For me, pillars #1 and #2 were not a problem.
-I needed to closely examine pillars #3 and #4 and get in alignment with those.
+Pillars #3 and #4 is where I saw significant room for improvement.